 Dividend revenue is recognised on the date on which the investments are quoted ex-dividend or, where no exdividend date is quoted, when the right of the Fund to receive the payment is established.
-Dividend revenue is presented gross of any non-recoverable withholding taxes, which are disclosed separately in the statement of comprehensive income.
-Dividend expense relating to equity securities sold short is recognised when the shareholders' right to receive the payment is established.
+Dividend revenue is presented gross of any non-recoverable withholding taxes, which are disclosed separately in the Statement of Comprehensive Income.
+Dividend expense relating to equity securities sold short is recognised when the right of the shareholders to receive the payment is established.